 The result was the renewal and enrichment of the orientalist tradition and a parallel development of research on contemporary societies.
 In this new configuration, East Asia has found its place in the various departments of universities, including in small establishments such as colleges.
 Aside from the increase in numbers, the strength of American research in this area is precisely due to this even distribution within universities.
 In France, the numerical weakness of the concerned academic community, as well as the structure of the French university system (in which oriental studies are mainly concentrated in specific institutions (INALCO, EFEO, Institut des Hautes Etudes Chinoises at Collège de France, EPHE), all based in Paris, failed to support a comparable development of social science research on modern East Asia.
 In this regard, France has been lagging behind by three decades.”

 A quarter of a century later, is there a single word to change in the above observation?
 The answer is clearly no. French universities, to put it bluntly, are not in the competition internationally.
-They remain as a whole, in their departments of social science, and in particular in its history departments, hermetic to the study of modern Asian societies.
+They remain as a whole, in their departments of social sciences, and in particular in their history departments, hermetic to the study of modern Asian societies.
 Even the history of modern China, which constitutes one of the strong points of French research within Asian studies, has no place at all, even though it is widely recognized internationally.
 We have not made any progress since the generation of the founders.

 It is time that we take stock of the fact that China today has a high awareness of its history, that its authorities are constantly manipulating and rewriting, whose institutions they are shaping (creation of the Institute of History from China in January 2019, with an inaugural speech by Xi Jinping: “History is like a mirror for people to draw wisdom for modern times,” Xi called on researchers to “better learn from history, to uncover the law of history and to grasp the historical trend.”
 Xi called for “accelerating the building of the disciplines, academic and discourse systems of history research with Chinese characteristics.”)
 The Chinese government could not be more explicit about its will to mobilize history in its relations with the outside world.